-Why do I want to work at Spirit Medical Transport
+Why do I want to work for Spirit Medical Transport?

 The owners and management team of Spirit Medical Transport, LLC understand what you do.
 The owners and managers are committed to excellent customer service to the point they themselves are certified to function on the ambulances and even make other transports such as wheelchair, etc. While every workplace has challenges, Spirit Medical Transport was founded by a group of EMS professionals who understand and appreciate the effort that must go into the everyday needs of the company.
 Our management team wears the same color of uniform as everyone else, with the full understanding as healthcare professionals that it’s the team approach – combined with compassion and care from everyone – that leads to paramount customer service combined with company success.

 At Spirit, we expect a great work ethic and the willingness to serve patients.
 Some individuals perceive the term EMS to mean “Earn Money Sleeping,” but to the employees at Spirit Medical Transport it means providing a high level of care and compassion for every patient we serve, no matter what time of day or night.
 By having a good attitude and a willingness to serve, it creates an environment that’s fun and educational – truly a good place to come to work daily with other people who become a part of your extended family.
 At Spirit, we strive to create a work environment that promotes a positive work environment.
 When you come to work at Spirit, it is a known fact there is a zero tolerance for continuous call-offs, poor attitudes, and substandard performance.

 How much am I going to get paid?